vtrbtf/resume/RESUME.md

 - Cloud architecture (public / private) on AWS, OpenStack and Mesos/Marathon (Docker)
 - NoSQLs (Mongo, Riak, Solr e Elastic Search)

-### Junior Software Developer  _[Rio de Janeiro - 2012/2013]_
+### Junior Software Developer  _[2012/2013]_
-Agile Delivery for the biggest e-commerce company in Brazil (`B2W Digital`), maintaining and adding new features to many customer facing legacy projects, such as:
+Agile Delivery for the biggest e-commerce platform in Brazil (`B2W Digital`), maintaining and adding new features to many customer facing legacy projects, such as:

 - ShoppingBag and Checkout
 - Product Catalog
 - Brand CC request
 - Promotion manager

-Technical expertise:
+Some experience that I had includes:
 - Agile Development with Scrum and Kanban
 - Java as main TechStack.
 Weblogic as App Server
 - SOA with SOAP Services interactions between Customer Apps and Back Office apps